-Your resume or CV
+Your Resume or CV

-VMock — Online Resume Review Tool Available 24/7
+VMock — Resume Review Tool

 Resume Keywords: What They Are and How to Use Them